ryan-d-graham/InverseProblems/README.md

 SGRLD_polymodel.jl:

-This script uses SGRLD to learn the parameters of a truncated Fourier Series for simple polynomial regression.
+This script uses SGRLD to estimate the full joint distribution over parameters of a truncated Fourier Series for simple polynomial regression.

 SGRLD_dist.jl: